-- Single-item displays establish the displayed brand as belonging outside of "banal mass-production".
+- Single-item displays establish the brand on show as being unique and not mass-produced.

 - Display cases denote a secure area, implying the value and desirability of the displayed products.

-- The value mentioned above is linked to authenticity.
+- The perceived value is linked to authenticity.
 Items displayed like this in museums are generally authentic items of historic and cultural significance.
 Displaying consumer goods in a similar way activates these associations for the consumer.

 - Spacious displays suggest prestige, in contrast to cluttered displays which hint at a bargain-hunter environment.

-- Using heavier and more expensive display materials (such as marble, glass, metal and wood rather than plastic) suggest a higher quality of goods, triggering a value perception in the customer.
+- Using heavier and more expensive display materials suggest a higher quality of goods, triggering a value perception in the customer.
+Use marble, glass, metal and wood rather than plastic.